oceanhackweek/oceanhackweek.github.io/ohw22/espanol/index.md

 4. Participants can asynchronously work on projects with participants of other OHW events (either the global virtual event or other satellites).
 Or participants can work on projects synchronously with other OHW Espanol participants.
 5. Encourage participants to communicate with the main event (in English) and other satellite events to augment their OHW experience.

+If you have general questions about the Español satellite, please ask them in [Github Discussions](https://github.com/orgs/oceanhackweek/discussions/categories/q-a?discussions_q=category%3AQ%26A+label%3A%22OHW22+-+Espa%C3%B1ol%22).
+Please tag the organizers with `@oceanhackweek/ohw22-organizers-espanol` and add a `OHW22 - Espanol` label so that others can find answers about the satellite.

 ## Organizers